ericvpineda/sudoku/README.md

 ## New Features:
 - Use of arrow keys to move focused cell
-    - Can use number pad to input values and delete value via backspace key
+    - Can use keyboard number pad to input values and backspace key to delete values

 ## References
 - Hosted on [Heroku](https://www.heroku.com/)